Miscellaneous Questions #20

 Use a toothbrush to clean the bolt, especially the bolt lugs.

 As for lubrication it has been proven that the AR system runs much better wet then dry, even in dusty climates.
-The preferred oils for the AR platform are MC2500 (TW25B oil) or Slip 2000.
-For grease (on the hammer and sear points or larger bearing areas like the inside of the upper receiver and charging handle) use TW25B.
+The preferred oils for the AR platform are Slip EWL or Milcomm MC2500 (TW25B oil).
+For grease (on the hammer and sear points or larger bearing areas like the inside of the upper receiver and charging handle) use Slip EWG or Milcomm TW25B.
+For just the sear point and hammer notch you can use a little bit of moly automotive grease.

 Consider that your rifle is an internal combustion engine.
 Like an internal combustion engine, it requires lubrication to make it function.
 However, just don't put lube on, but put it on in the right places.
 There are certain wear points in the gun that need attention, and failure to do so can cause a stoppage.
 A good rule of thumb is to look for shiny marks, which indicate metal to metal contact.
 If it shines, lubricate it.